Summary

 - Clear rationale and data backing each decision

-- Posts/announcements documenting:
+- Posts documenting:

 - Changes made